No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 To experience a racing heartbeat, you can run in place or run up and down steps.

-To practice feeling lightheaded or dizzy, you can spin around in an office chair, spin around while standing, or shake your head from side to side before looking straight ahead with open eyes.
-You can also put your head between your legs and then sit up quickly, or lie down and relax for at least one minute before standing up quickly.
+To practice feeling lightheaded or dizzy, you can twirl around in a desk chair, twirl around while standing, or shake your head from side to side before looking straight ahead with open eyes.
+You can also put your head between your thighs and then sit up quickly, or lie down and relax for at least one minute before standing up quickly.

-And to simulate feelings of unreality, you can stare at yourself in a mirror without blinking for two minutes, stare at a blank wall, or stare at a fluorescent light for one minute before trying to read something.
+And to simulate feelings of unreality, you can stare at yourself in a mirror without blinking for two minutes, stare at a dot on a blank wall, or stare at a 60-Watt light for one minute before trying to read small print in a newspaper.

 Once you try some of these exposures, record how you felt and what you were thinking during the activity.
 Next, rate your anxiety after completing the activity on a scale from 0 to 100.